Fast track your treatment

-Hip resurfacing is a bone-conserving alternative to total hip replacement for young and active patients.
+Hip resurfacing is a bone-conserving alternative to total hip replacement.

 The femoral head (ball joint) is shaped to accept a low-wear metal sphere, and the acetabular socket (cup joint) is fitted with a corresponding metal cup.